 Otranto and the Southern Adriatic Coast

 Otranto and the Southern Adriatic coast from Castro to Santa Maria di Leuca are also fantastic places for those who love seafood.
-The typical dish in this area is the sea bass or sea bream in sea salt crust.
-There are several restaurants in this area where you can enjoy your meal by the sea.
+The typical dish in this area is the sea bass in sea salt crust.
 For sea urchins head to Porto Badisco.
-Freshly caught in and around the inlet, ricci di mare are the pride of the area.
 Near Santa Maria di Leuca you should not miss the tubettini pasta with zuppa di pesce (tomato sauce made with seafood).

 Locorotondo, Cisternino and Martina Franca

 Although Puglia is not a region of steaks, Locorotondo, Cisternino and Martina Franca are for meat lovers.
 The local meat includes fantastic sausages (try the zampina) with veal or pork meat, the famous bombette rolls grilled at the Fornello butcher shops in Cisternino.
 Or the famous capocollo di Martina Franca, now a DOP certified salami similar to pancetta.